-In her book, What Works: Gender Equality by Design, Iris Bohnet presents a situational design approach that incorporates elements of both the BLE and BE models.
-She focuses on improving hiring practices in ways that will reduce discrimination against women.
-In an earlier paper Bohnet et al. shows that negative stereotypes regarding race are weaker when people evaluate others in a between-subject comparison, rather than in a within-subject comparison.
-They explain this finding by arguing that comparing multiple candidates requires more deliberative System 2 reasoning than does making a simple yes-or-no evaluation of a single candidate; System 1 thinking has a greater impact on the latter decision, which therefore is more prone to be biased.
-Thus, when people need to decide between two or more candidates at the same time, their System 2 reasoning is activated, and so they are more likely to monitor and reduce the potentially disruptive effect of stereotypes on their decision-making.
+In her book, What Works: Gender Equality by Design, Iris Bohnet outlines a situational design approach to reducing employment discrimination against women that incorporates elements of both the BLE and BE models.
+In an earlier paper, Bohnet et al. showed that negative stereotypes regarding race are weaker when people evaluate others in a between-subject comparison, rather than in a within-subject comparison.
+They explained this finding by arguing that comparing multiple candidates requires more deliberative System 2 reasoning than does making a simple yes-or-no evaluation of a single candidate, which more strongly activates System 1 thinking.
+Thus, when people need to decide between two or more candidates at the same time, their System 2 reasoning is activated, and so they are more likely to monitor and reduce the potentially disruptive effect of stereotypes on their decision making.

-Conclusion:
+<H1>Conclusion

-In this short chapter on employment discrimination, we have shown how employment discrimination law has embraced the concept of dual reasoning.
-The notion of implicit discrimination seems to be highly recognized within this literature.
-Understanding the differences between this area of law and other areas of in terms of the openness of these fields to recognize the importance of implicit process and of the good employers whose some of their friends are .. is an important direction for the behavioral analysis of law approach.
-At the same time, it is important to note that even within this area of law there is still a gap between the legal literature and the legal doctrine and this gap in itself could teach important lessons on the barriers to full integration of the good people rationale within more areas of law.
+In this short chapter on employment discrimination, we have shown how employment discrimination law has embraced the concept of dual reasoning and the related notion of implicit discrimination.
+Understanding why this area of law has been open to the importance of implicit process and of the distinction between “good” and “bad” employers may be helpful in our efforts to advance these concepts in other legal areas.
+At the same time, it is important to note that even within this area of law there is still a gap between the legal literature and the legal doctrine, and this gap in itself can teach us important lessons on the barriers to full integration of the good people rationale within more areas of the law.